azmfaridee/strangan-chase-2021/README.md

    cd strangan-chase-2021.git
    ```

 2. _Optional:_ you can consider setting up a docker environment.
-Here is
+Here is a
-   nice [tutorial](https://github.com/mpsc-lab-umbc/docker-scripts/blob/master/README.md) on getting started with the
+   nice [set of scripts](https://github.com/mpsc-lab-umbc/docker-scripts/blob/master/README.md) on getting started with the
    same ML environment we used with docker.

 3. Install packages: